 Ultimately, the film follows Malin’s gradual awakening to the harsh realities of the world beyond his comfortable job and home life.
 When petrol shortages mean Malin can no longer drive, he takes to his bicycle, from which he is thrown one rainy evening on his way to the hospital, limping in battered and bloodied as he desperately tries to get to Alexi’s side in time for the boy’s latest treatment.

-Only at the end of the film is it revealed that the directors are Malin’s (real name Manuel) own sons, Rodrigo and Sebastián Barriuso.
-It is shot almost entirely in Havana, which likely has changed little since the 1980s.
-And while it touches on the political shifts as Gorbachev moves away from Soviet communism, it’s main message is humanitarian.
+The end of the film includes a fascinating reveal about the origins of the film, which is shot almost entirely in Havana, likely little changed since the 1980s.
+And while it touches on the political shifts as Gorbachev moves away from Soviet communism, its main message is humanitarian.
 It is a touching, important piece of filmmaking that conveys all too directly just how painful, tragic and ultimately unacceptable, the risk of using nuclear power really is.

-Watch an interview with lead actor, Rodrigo Santoro, and the Barriuso brothers below.
+Watch an interview with lead actor, Rodrigo Santoro, and the directors, Sebastián and Rodrigo Barriuso, below.